 Did you know that Medicinal Teas have been used since the second century BC?
-Although nobody is quite certain how it was discovered, Tea is still a favorite drink today and has many beneficial properties, some that you may not even realise.
+Although nobody is quite certain how it was discovered, Tea is still a favorite drink today and has many beneficial properties.

 The three main varieties of tea (green, oolong, and black tea) are made from the same plant, Camellia sinensis.
 The difference in their colors, tastes and properties come from how and where they’re grown.
 Herbal teas come from a variety of plants and are actually not truly ‘Teas’, but considered herbal infusions.

 The infographic above from MUIH outlines the endless uses for Teas including calming anxiety and nerves, menopause, morning sickness, indigestion, metabolism to name a few.

 Medicinal Uses Of Different Teas

 Now that you are more informed about how Tea is made, let’s check out the different benefits that you can expect when you mix up your cuppa.

 This graphic from Sayan Health shows the most popular varieties of Tea and what they can be used for health-wise.
 As you can see, it’s like having a natural medicinal tea chest at your disposal.